Over the Hill with the Swords of a Thousand Men

 Over the Hill with the Swords of a Thousand Men is a graphic novel written by Garth Ennis and illustrated by Russ Braun that was released in six parts throughout 2011 and 2012 by Dynamite Entertainment as the penultimate volume of the American comic book series The Boys.
 Part 1, The House of Cards Comes Tumbling Down, was released November 2, 2011, Part 2, Interruptus, was released December 7, 2011, Part 3, Assassination Run, was released January 4, 2012, Part 4, A Lady of a Certain Age, was released February 1, 2012, Part 5, One, Two, Three, Four, United States Marine Corps, was released March 7, 2012, and Part 6, My Name––Is Michael Caine, was released April 4, 2012.

-As the Homelander finally enacts his coup against the Vought-American-controlled White House, the Boys prepare for one last terrible battle, as Frenchie and the Female are unleashed on Vought-American, and Mother's Milk, Wee Hughie, and the Guy From Vought come to realise a third party has been manipulating the Homelander and Billy Butcher against one another.
+As the Homelander finally enacts his coup against the Vought-American-controlled White House, the Boys prepare for one last terrible battle, as Frenchie and the Female are unleashed on Vought-American, and Mother's Milk, Wee Hughie, and the Guy from Vought come to realise a third party has been manipulating the Homelander and Billy Butcher against one another.
 Preceded by the story arc The Big Ride and the prequel miniseries Butcher, Baker, Candlestickmaker, it is followed by the story arc The Bloody Doors Off.
-In 2022, elements of the volume were adapted to The Boys television episode "Glorious Five-Year Plan", while the main events of the volume will be adapted as the series' 2024 fourth season.
+In 2022, elements of the volume were adapted to The Boys television episode "Glorious Five-Year Plan", while the main events of the volume were loosely adapted as the series' fourth and fifth seasons.

 The series has received a positive critical reception.